-The Artis is the only Art & Culture magazine focused on the 905 area code and the 45+ age demographic.
+The Artis is the only Art & Culture magazine focused on the 905 area code and we are also the only ones with a unique focus on the 45+ age demographic.

 The works published in The Artis is unique because those published with us have one thing in common: A lifelong passion for their art.